pdsinterop/test-suites/README.md

 You can test that you made it into the testnet by opening Start->Internet->Firefox Web Browser and browsing to https://nc1, once you click 'accept the risk and continue', you should be able to log in to Nextcloud with 'alice'/'alice123'.

-Now to run the tests, open a terminal (Start->System Tools->LXTerminal) and type:
+Now to run the tests, open a terminal (Start->System Tools->LXTerminal) and type (sudo password for user 'tester' is '1234'):
 ```sh
 sh /ubuntu-init-script.sh
 cd ~/ocm-test-suite